 This option would enable Network Rail to fully recover its costs directly incurred.
-However, DfT has stated that capping is consistent with the assumptions made in the Statement of Funds Available (SoFA) and therefore we assume there to be no material impact on recovery of efficient costs.
+However, DfT has stated that capping is consistent with the assumptions made in the SoFA and therefore we assume there to be no material impact on recovery of efficient costs.